 - TRS does not allow redistribution of toxins and damage to the body.

-In all honesty, TRS can remove fluoride, but we do not know whether it can do anything to reverse the DNA damage that has been done.
+To be transparent, TRS can remove fluorine ions, but we do not know whether it can do anything to reverse the DNA damage that has been done.
 If it were my loved one, I would want to know and give it a solid 1 year test for such a debilitating situation.
-Leave your email in comments.
-I do coaching with every order through my link.

 - British Journal of Cancer, “Ciprofloxacin Induces Apoptosis and Inhibits Proliferation of Human Colorectal Carcinoma Cells”